 State Transition

-Figure 2 shows a high level state transition diagram (STD) of the software focusing around the minimum functionality requirements.
+Figure 3 shows a high-level state transition diagram (STD) of the software focusing on the minimum functionality requirements.
 It details how users will navigate from place to place in the software and gives an idea of what features will be accessible from certain areas of the software.
 The simple STD indicates successfully streamlined software that is user-friendly to navigate.